Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 Memory layout of the Box<dyn Fn> closure

-Box<dyn Fn> is a fat pointer that really is a tuple of the closure environment and the vtable pointer for the type.
+Box<dyn Fn> is a fat pointer that is a tuple of the closure environment and the vtable pointer for the type.
 The closure environment contains the captured variables a, b, and c.
 The vtable pointer is a pointer to the vtable for the trait Fn(f64) -> f64.
 The vtable contains the function pointers for the trait methods.
 In this case, the vtable contains the function pointer for the method call defined by the Fn trait.
 The vtable also contains the call_mut and call_once function pointers.
 In this case, the call_mut and call_once function pointers are essentially the same as the call function pointer.

 The vtable also contains the destructor function pointer.
 The destructor function is called when the Box is dropped.
 The vtable also saves the size and alignment of the closure environment.
 The size and alignment are used when the Box is dropped.